 \subsubsection{Constructing speech set for evaluation}

 Since these corpora differ substantially in recording conditions, speaker attributes, and speaking styles, directly using them for evaluation may introduce strong biases.
 To mitigate these effects, we constructed a speech set through the following three-stage processing pipeline. \myparagraph{Reducing Linguistic Bias Based on Transcriptions} Evaluators may unconsciously judge anime-likeness based on textual content rather than acoustics.
-To suppress such linguistic bias at the data-selection stage, we performed a text-based screening using a \texttt{Qwen3-30B-Instruct} language model.
+To suppress such linguistic bias at the data-selection stage, we performed a text-based screening using a \texttt{Qwen3-30B-Instruct} language model in a zero-shot setting.
 For each transcription, the model was prompted to rate how likely the text is to originate from anime subtitles or scripts on a five-point scale (1: very unlikely, 5: very likely), considering writing style, lexical choice, dialogue structure, and emotional exaggeration.
-We then retained only utterances with scores $\leq 2$ for the evaluation pool, thereby reducing the chance that evaluators can infer anime-likeness from lexical/script-like cues alone. \myparagraph{Audio Filtering Based on Quality and Content} All audio samples were further filtered for quality and suitability for human listening tests.
-After preprocessing with a speech enhancement model Sidon~\cite{nakata2026sidonfastrobustopensource}, we applied three criteria: (i) transcription quality measured by character error rate (CER) using \texttt{whisper-large-v3} as the ASR model, (ii) duration filtering to keep utterances between \SI{2}{s} and \SI{10}{s}, and (iii) exclusion of low-quality samples using an existing UTMOS~\cite{saeki2022utmos}, keeping only samples with predicted MOS $> 3$.
-This filtering removes samples that are either difficult to recognize, too short/long for reliable A/B judgment, or acoustically degraded. \myparagraph{Speaker-Condition-Based Matching} Finally, to suppress biases related to speaker identity and recording conditions, we extracted speaker embeddings for all samples using an ECAPA-TDNN~\cite{ecapatdnn20} and performed distribution-aware sampling.
+We then retained only utterances with scores $\leq 2$ for the evaluation pool, thus reducing the chance that evaluators can infer anime-likeness from lexical cues alone. \myparagraph{Audio Filtering Based on Quality and Content} All audio samples were further filtered for quality and suitability for human listening tests.
+After preprocessing with a speech enhancement model Sidon~\cite{nakata2026sidonfastrobustopensource}, we applied three criteria: (i) transcription quality measured by character error rate between the original ASR transcript and a \texttt{whisper-large-v3} re-transcription, (ii) duration filtering to keep utterances between \SI{2}{s} and \SI{10}{s}, and (iii) exclusion of low-quality samples using an existing UTMOS~\cite{saeki2022utmos}, keeping only samples with predicted MOS $> 3$.
+This filtering removes samples that are either difficult to recognize, too short/long, or acoustically degraded. \myparagraph{Speaker-Condition-Based Matching} Finally, to suppress biases related to speaker identity and recording conditions, we extracted speaker embeddings for all samples using an ECAPA-TDNN~\cite{ecapatdnn20} and performed distribution-aware sampling.
 Concretely, we first visualized the embedding space via t-SNE to reveal dense regions corresponding to highly similar speaker characteristics.
-We then applied clustering on the t-SNE-projected embeddings and filtered redundantly overlapping regions so that a small number of dominant speaker clusters would not occupy a disproportionate fraction of the evaluation set.
-This procedure encourages speaker diversity by removing near-duplicate speaker groups and balancing the coverage of speaker conditions before selecting the target utterances.
+We then clustered the embeddings and filtered redundantly overlapping regions, so that dominant speaker clusters did not occupy a disproportionate fraction of the set, encouraging speaker diversity before selecting the target utterances.